Neuropathology-Giessen/MOTH/docs/source/quickstart.rst

   Please refer to paquo's `documentation <https://paquo.readthedocs.io/en/latest/index.html>`_ for these functionalities.
 | The focus of the package is on the use of tiles in QuPath, for example to enable a pytorch workflow.
-  To get started with QuPath tiling in `python`, here are a few examples of how to use `mothi`:
+  To get started with QuPath tiling in `python`, here are a few examples of how to use `moth`:

 -------------------------------
 Get tiles and their annotations
 -------------------------------

-| The first use case of mothi is to query specific tiles and the associated annotations.
+| The first use case of moth is to query specific tiles and the associated annotations.
-| Below is a small example of using `mothi` to get the tiles and their annotations.
+| Below is a small example of using `moth` to get the tiles and their annotations.

 Open a project to work on it
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-| The functions of `mothi` become usable via the :class:`mothi.projects.QuPathTilingProject`
+| The functions of `moth` become usable via the :class:`moth.projects.QuPathTilingProject`
   class.

 .. code-block:: python3

-    >>> from mothi import QuPathTilingProject, MaskParameter
+    >>> from moth import QuPathTilingProject, MaskParameter
     >>> qp_project = QuPathTilingProject('/path/to/project')

 | If a valid path was specified, the project is now opened in read only mode.